carpentries/task-forces/2022/workshop-capacity/workshop-capacity.md

 ## Task Force Charter: Workshop Capacity

-Approval date: Thursday, 13 October, 2022
+Approval date: Monday, 17 October, 2022
-Completion date: Thursday, 27 October, 2022
+Completion date: Friday, 28 October, 2022

 ### Context
 We have been experiencing very limited availability of Instructors to teach Centrally-Organised Workshops (COW), and are currently unable